 Introduction

-Historically, research has shown that experiences that occur to African American students who attend Predominantly White Institutions directly affect the student's ability to persist to graduation.
+Historically, research has shown that experiences that occur to African American students who attend Predominantly White Institutions (PWI) directly affect the student's ability to persist to graduation.
 Even though research has proven that the lack of diversity with faculty of color diminishes African American students 'sense of belonging at PWIs (Benitez et al., 2017), there is still much to understand in terms of how self-motivation, goal setting, and ongoing persistence from African American faculty and peers contributed to African American students and alumni success.
 Therefore, it is not known how African American faculty and peers contributed to goal setting, self-motivation, and ongoing persistence in the college experiences for African American alumni of Predominantly White Institutions.
 Further exploration of this topic could potentially lead to showing the impact of having diversity in faculty and peers at PWIs.

-The purpose of this qualitative descriptive study was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions (PWIs) in the South Atlantic Region of the United States of America.
-This study could potentially advance knowledge and practice by offering insight into the retention of African American students at PWI.
+The purpose of this qualitative descriptive study was to explore how African American alumni describe the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at PWIs in the South Atlantic Region of the United States of America.
+This study could potentially advance knowledge and practice by offering insight into the retention of African American students at PWIs.
 This study also shows that hiring African American faculty can help with diversity and the academic success of African American students (Foster, 2018).

 The problem space in the research has been identified by various research.
 D’Amico and Fruiht (2020) conducted a quantitative study to determine how on-campus social support predicts students' perceived ability to persist and succeed in college.
 The purpose of this study explores how hope and social support predict overall satisfaction with academic progress with the ability to graduate and achieve educational goals in college students.
 This study shows that on-campus support from teachers, advisors, peers, and other staff members increases retention and success in college students (Tinto, 1993, 2006).
 Relationships with faculty members are vital in retention and academic success.
 Students who have regular contact with a faculty member have a greater connection and persistence to the campus (Fischer, 2007; Heisserer & Parette, 2002).